brandur/json_schema/docs/errors.md

 * `unresolved_pointer`: pointer in document couldn't be resolved
 * `scheme_not_supported`: lookup of reference over scheme specified isn't supported
 * `invalid_type`: the schema being parsed is not a valid JSON schema, because a value is the wrong type
+* `unknown_format`: the format specified is not supported by this gem

 ### Validation errors